-Training Program Description
+Training Program Description and Learning Goals

-The training program is designed to support the graduate Teaching Assistants and undergraduate Lead Junior Tutors in the Collaborative Learning Tutorial program, which supplements the Elementary Function and Calculus (Math 131-132-133) sequence.
+The training program is designed to support the undergraduate Lead Junior Tutors and the graduate Teaching Assistants in the Collaborative Learning Tutorial program, which supplements the Elementary Function and Calculus (Math 131-132-133) sequence in the Mathematics Department.
 Collaborative Learning is a highly structured form of group work based on the POGIL (Process Oriented Guided Inquiry Learning) model.
 During the Orientation Week meetings, we will describe its key features and how it differs from "traditional" group work.